JehonaD/CyberPlants-Automated-Hydroponics-Solution-Maintenance-and-Monitoring-/README.md

 4. **Data Ready**: After inserting the equations, your data should be correctly parsed, and you can begin analyzing it as needed.

 ---
 ### 4. Troubleshooting
 - Ensure that **CoolTerm** is properly connected to the Arduino via the correct serial port.
 - Double-check that the **Arduino IDE**’s serial monitor is closed when using **CoolTerm**.
 - If TeamViewer is not connecting properly, verify your internet connection or recheck the TeamViewer ID and password.
+- [**Detailed Manual**](https://docs.google.com/document/d/1stZTwr3HXEx61PR2mRrPpaU4MkBGXDxLLtloeoPNF5o/edit?usp=sharing): Look at this manual for more detailed instructions on sections 4 and 5 if you need help.